Summer is just beginning here in the United States. As May starts off all the great outdoor holidays, the usual warnings about sunscreen

 Lyme disease is a bacterial illness usually contracted from infected deer ticks but can be carried by other insects as well.
 A bull's-eye-like rash appears around the bite site and flu-like symptoms develop.
 But that's only the simple stuff.
 Left untreated, Lyme can develop into joint pain, heart problems, long-term fatigue and even neurological problems.

 "I couldn't stand long enough to take a shower," Shoffner reveals, "and half the time I slept on the couch because I was too weak to go up the stairs.
 I was constantly in and out of the ER."

 This is where Lyme awareness comes in.
-When people who are bitten don't know it or they don't connect their flu symptoms to the tick-bite, they don't seek treatment right away.
+When people who are bitten don't realize it or they don't connect their flu symptoms to the tick-bite, they don't seek treatment right away.
 Shoffner's situation demonstrates another problem - diagnosis.
 Symptoms like rash, fever, chills, fatigue and body aches could have multiple sources.
-The more serious symptoms can begin weeks to years after the initial infection date.
+The more serious symptoms may begin weeks to years after the initial infection date.
 Who can remember a tick bite from a year before?

-"I kept getting the same response over and over again," the beauty queen says," that I was crazy or making it up.
+"I kept getting the same response over and over again," the beauty queen says.
+"That I was crazy or making it up.
 A doctor finally told me to see a Lyme specialist."